 Subdivision 1.
 License renewals.
 A licensed real estate appraiser shall present evidence satisfactory to the commissioner of having met the continuing education requirements of this chapter before the commissioner renews a license.

 The basic continuing education requirement for renewal of a license is the completion by the applicant either as a student or as an instructor, during the immediately preceding term of licensing, of at least 30 classroom hours of instruction in courses or seminars that have received the approval of the commissioner.
-Classroom hour credit must not be accepted for courses of less than two hours.
-As part of the continuing education requirements of this section, the commissioner shall require that all real estate appraisers successfully complete the seven-hour national USPAP update course every two years.
+As part of the continuing education requirements of this section, the commissioner shall require that all real estate appraisers receive at least four hours of training each license period in courses in laws or regulations on standards of professional practice.
 If the applicant's immediately preceding term of licensing consisted of 12 or more months, but fewer than 24 months, the applicant must provide evidence of completion of 15 hours of instruction during the license period.
-The credit hours required under this section may be credited to a person for distance education courses that meet Appraiser Qualifications Board criteria.
+If the immediately preceding term of licensing consisted of fewer than 12 months, no continuing education need be reported.

 Subd.
 2. Rules. (a) The commissioner may adopt rules to assure that persons renewing their licenses as licensed real estate appraisers have current knowledge of real property appraisal theories, practices, and techniques that will provide a high degree of service and protection to those members of the public with whom they deal in a professional relationship under authority of their license.

 (b) To the extent the commissioner considers it appropriate, courses or parts of courses may be considered to satisfy both continuing education requirements under this section and continuing real estate education requirements.

 (c) As a prerequisite for course approval, sponsors shall submit proposed monitoring methods, and systems for recording attendance sufficient to ensure that participants receive course credit only for portions actually attended.